NatronGitHub/Natron/README.md

 ======

-Natron is a free open-source (MPLv2 license) video compositing software, similar in functionality to Adobe After Effects or Nuke by The Foundry.
+Natron is a free open-source (GPLv2 license) video compositing software, similar in functionality to Adobe After Effects, Nuke by The Foundry, or Blackmagic Fusion.

 It is portable and cross-platform (Linux, OS X, Microsoft Windows).